Ascentis

+Ascentis is now accrediting learners in the UK and around the world, and is a recognised education charity, supporting over 200,000 learners each year to climb the 'qualifications ladder' and achieve their lifelong aspirations.

 On 1 August 2009 OCNW changed its name to Ascentis to reflect the fact that it was now a national and international awarding body and in order to reduce confusion with NOCN members.